Indredyr/ProjectR/README.md

 # 🔴 Game Specs! 🔴

-1) Install the dependencies
+1) Install the dependencies: Unity
-Unity

 ## Table of Contents